Otis Khan

-Otis Jan Mohammed Khan (born 5 September 1995) is a professional footballer who plays as a winger for Malaysia A1 Semi-Pro League club Kelantan Red Warrior.
+Otis Jan Mohammed Khan (born 5 September 1995) is a professional footballer who plays as a winger for club Altrincham.
 Born in England, he represents the Pakistan national team.

 Khan came through the youth academy at Manchester United before going on to turn professional for Sheffield United.
 He has also played professionally for Barnsley, Yeovil Town, Mansfield Town, Newport County, Tranmere Rovers, Walsall and Leyton Orient.
 He has also spent brief loan spells at non-League sides Buxton, Matlock Town and Barrow.

 He made his international debut with Pakistan, following a call up in May 2023 for the 2023 Mauritius Four Nations Cup.

 Club career

 Early career

 Khan started his career in Manchester United's youth system before joining Sheffield United's academy in the summer of 2012.
 Khan made his first team début in March 2014 in an away game at Crawley Town.

 While at Sheffield United, Khan played on loan at Buxton before joining Matlock Town on loan on 16 January 2015.

-On 30 October 2015, he was loaned to Barrow on a one month deal.
+On 30 October 2015, he was loaned to Barrow on a one-month deal.
 He made his debut scoring a goal in a 3–1 home defeat against Grimsby Town.
 Afterwards, he scored two goals in a 4–0 victory against Torquay United, earning the man-of-the-match accolade.
 He scored his last goal with Barrow against Southport on 28 December 2015, finishing with 4 goals in 8 appearances during his stint at the team.